Staraya Russa

 Staraya Russa (Старая Русса, /ru/) is a town in Novgorod Oblast, Russia, located on the Polist River, 99 km south of Veliky Novgorod, the administrative center of the oblast.
-Its population has steadily decreased over the past years, going from 41,538 recorded in the 1989 Census to 35,511 in the 2002 Census to 31,809 in the 2010 Census.
+It serves as the administrative center of Starorussky District and is the third-largest settlement in the oblast, after Veliky Novgorod and Borovichi.
+Population:

 Etymology

 The origin of the name of Staraya Russa is unclear.
-The most involved and widespread hypothesis was presented by philologists and linguists R. A. Akheyeva, V. L. Vasilyev, and M.V.
-Gorbanevsky.
+The most involved and widespread hypothesis was presented by philologists and linguists R. A. Akheyeva, V. L. Vasilyev, and M. V. Gorbanevsky.
 According to this hypothesis, Russa (like Russia) comes from the Rus'—a people who settled in the vicinity to control trade routes leading from Novgorod to Polotsk and Kiev—which, in turn, is usually thought to originate from an Old Norse term for "the men who row" (rods-) as rowing was the main method of navigating the rivers of Eastern Europe, and that it could be linked to the Swedish coastal area of Roslagen (the rowing crews) or Roden, as it was known in earlier times.

-Staraya is Russian for "Old" and was added to the name of the settlement around the 15th century to distinguish it from other settlements called Russa.
-Staraya Russa is therefore sometimes literally translated as "Old Russia".
+Staraya is Russian for 'old' and was added to the name of the settlement around the 15th century to distinguish it from other settlements called Russa.
+Staraya Russa is therefore sometimes literally translated as 'Old Russia'.